altai-ui/qui-max/README.md

 # Qui Max is a Vue 3 Design System for Web

 A component's library helping us build great products for our customers.
+This library for Vue 3.x

 [Storybook (live demo)](https://qvant-lab.github.io/qui-max/)

+  Qui for Vue 2.x is [here](https://qvant-lab.github.io/qui)!

 What is it?